jeffreyveldt/miflora/README.md

+# WARNING: XIAOMI HAS DECIDED IS WAS TIME TO UNSUPPORT AND ESSENTIALLY BRICK ALL NON CHINA DEVICES!

+# IF YOU BUY ONE ON ALIEXPRESS (OR ANY OTHER ONLINE SHOP) PLEASE MAKE A VIDEO OF YOUR TABLET OR PHONE WITH THE DEVICE SOFTWARE NOT WORKING IN YOUR COUNTRY AND GET YOUR MONEY BACK!

 # miflora

 _Library for Xiaomi Mi plant sensor_

-This library lets you read sensor data from a Xiaomi Mi Flora plant sensor and bridge it to Domoticz.
+This library lets you read sensor data from a Xiaomi Mi Flora plant sensor and bridge it to Domoticz (works without xiaomi software).

 It supports reading
 - temperature